Argentina Flag Day

 Every Day Should Be A Holiday?

-OK, so I’m exaggerating somewhat, but there are so many national holidays and assorted celebratory days here, that it’s not far from the truth.
+In Argentina, every day really is a holiday.
+Of sorts.
+But there are so many national holidays and assorted celebratory days here, that it’s not far from the truth.
 In Argentina, it seems, every dog has his day, or feriado.
 From conventional days like Love Day (Dia del Amor, 14th November) and National Tango Day (Dia Nacional del Tango, 11th December), to wild and wacky ones like Train Tracks day (Dia del Riel, 18th July) and Day of the Noodle Maker (Dia del Obrero Fideero, 22nd May), they’re all here.

 Yes, it’s “National Flag of Argentina Day”

-Still, today is a real holiday, and the streets are deadly quiet, as per most national holidays here.
-We all have the day off for Dia de la Bandera (National Flag Day, in Argentina), which is officially on the 20th June, but always gets put on the third Monday of June, so that we get to enjoy a long weekend.
+Still, the streets are deadly quiet on the 20th June, as per most national holidays here.
+Everyone has the day off for Dia de la Bandera (National Flag Day, in Argentina), which always gets put on the third Monday of June, so that we can all enjoy a long weekend.
+Read on to learn a little more about the Argentine National Flag.

 Manuel Belgrano, Creator of the National Flag of Argentina